trekhleb/javascript-algorithms/src/algorithms/uncategorized/n-queens/README.md

 configuration that satisfies the given constraints.

 ```
-while there are untried conflagrations
+while there are untried configurations
 {
    generate the next configuration
    if queens don't attack in this configuration then